Often store owners have the following questions regarding Magento upgrades:

-However, it’s necessary to understand that technologies are evolving very quickly.
+However, it’s necessary to understand that these technologies are evolving very quickly.
 And with each release of a new version of Magento, it’s harder and harder to support the work of older versions for your developers.

 Further, if you have a very old or outdated version of Magento, you may not find extensions on the market which support your version of Magento.

 So, while applying a patch is a quick and easy way to get your store secure, you are also prolonging the pain of doing a full upgrade.
-So think of patches as what they are, temporary patches to hold you over while you make your full upgrade plans and preparations.
+So think of patches as what they are: temporary patches to hold you over while you make your full upgrade plans and preparations.

 For example, while a patch will make your site secure, by delaying full upgrades you may be missing out on new features or improvements which may be critical to your business.
 For example, Magento 2.4 uses PHP version 7.4, which is much faster than older versions of PHP.
 So if you upgrade your store and PHP, you’ll receive a speed increase, which is very important for your customers' user experience and for Google (yes, speed affects your organic rank).